kleene-project/docs/run/network/vnet.md

 ## Creating network and containers

-Let's start by creating a bridge network for our containers.
+Start by creating a bridge network for the containers.
 Bridge networks are the only type that works for vnet-containers.

 ```console